giacomo-gcad/carbon/ReadMe.md

 In the last step, the five carbon pools are summed up to derive the [Total Carbon](/total_carbon) layer, expressed as amount of Carbon within each pixel (in Mg).
 A [forest mask](/forest_mask) is applied to each final layer in order to limit the results to forest areas.

-Edit 2023-01-18: Total carbon has been recomputed using the GSOC 1.6.1 version.
-Edit 2023-09-11: The whole procedure has been re-run using the AGB 2020 version.

 ## Analysis of Carbon pools in Protected Areas